Silver Quarters

 Where to Buy Junk Silver Quarters?

-Many online bullion dealers sell Junk Silver Washington Quarters by several dollars at face value.
+Many online bullion dealers sell Junk Silver Washington quarters for several dollars above face value.
 Product listings on dealer websites often show a $10 face value of Circulated Pre-1964 Washington Quarters.
-One typical bankroll of quarters is $10 Face Value, which is 40 quarters.
+A typical bankroll of quarters is $10 Face Value, which is equivalent to 40 quarters.

 Modern Silver Quarters